Obstructive Lung Diseases Overview Practice Questions

 56. Hypoventilation can lead to what?

-Hypoxemia and respiratory acidosis.
+Hypoxemia and respiratory acidosis

 57. What is status asthmaticus?

-A persistent severe attack of asthma that does not respond to usual therapy.
-It is a medical emergency and may be fatal because of severe hypoxia and acidosis.
+A persistent severe attack of asthma that does not respond to usual therapy; it is a medical emergency and may be fatal because of severe hypoxia and acidosis.

-59. Cystic Fibrosis is seen in what main organs?
+59. Cystic fibrosis affects what primary organs?

 The lungs and pancreas.

-60. A patient with Cystic Fibrosis shows what in the lungs?
+60. A patient with cystic fibrosis shows what in the lungs?

 61. What does CBABE stand for?

-Cystic fibrosis, bronchiectasis, asthma, bronchitis (chronic) and emphysema
+Cystic fibrosis, bronchiectasis, asthma, bronchitis (chronic) and emphysema.

 Exhalation